hcoco1/Career-Simulation-3/docs/challenge_7.md

 meterpreter >
 ```

-### The meterpreter shell was deployed sucessfully in the last windows machine (Windows VM 172.31.45.94)
+### The meterpreter shell was deployed successfully in the last windows machine (Windows VM 172.31.45.94)

 ![alt text](images/Pasted%20image%2020240508002959.png)